donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 Researchers that plan to submit a manuscript for publication must inform the research administrator.
 The research administrator will initate the RDC and add the senior author (if he/she is a DCX employee) or the first author as collection manager.
 Granting all other authors access and managing the content of the collection is to be done by the collection manager.

-Researchers must inform the research administrator before the proofs of the accepted journal article are sent back to the journal's editorial office.
-Researchers may also inform the research administrator in a very early stage of the process that eventually results in a publication, for instance, at the start of the data analysis.
-This has the RDC can be used to share all kinds of documents with the future co-authors (analysis scripts, figures of preliminary results, the different versions of the manuscript, ...).
+An RDC must be initiated before the proofs of the accepted journal article are sent back to the journal's editorial office.
+An RDC may also be initiated in a very early stage of the process that eventually results in a publication, for instance, at the start of the data analysis.
+This has the advantage that the RDC can be used to share all kinds of documents with the future co-authors (analysis scripts, figures of preliminary results, the different versions of the manuscript, ...).
+The RDC is _not_ to be used for storing processed data.

 ##### 6.3.2.
 Center specific